Manish-Nailwal/Weather-App/README.md

 2. Open your browser and navigate to `http://localhost:5173`.

 3. Enter a city name in the search bar and view the weather information.

+## Demo

+You can view a live demo of the application [here](https://weather-app-wnng.onrender.com/).
 ```

-Feel free to adjust any sections or details as needed!
+Feel free to modify any sections further if needed!